hershbhasin/hershbhasin.github.io/_posts/2018-09-09-aws-networking.md

       (Note 10.0.0.0/8 covers both 10.1.0.0/16 and 10.2.0.0/16 ...
 I think; and we sonn't have an on-premise network yes)

-   5. After instance is launched, go to instance, Actions and select "Change Source/Dest.
-Check"
+   5. After instance is launched, go to instance, Actions and select "Networking/Change Source/Dest.
+Check"/ Yes Disable

       When db1 instance gets a  returns a message from the internet from the NAT, the NAT will use the source IP of the originating host  from internet.
 The Source/Destination IPs will differ and this check will block it.
 Hence we must disable this check

-   6. Associate Elastic IP to the nat1 instance
+   6. Associate Elastic IP to the nat1 instance (Elastic IP/Instance=NAT Instance/Private IP =10.1.254.10)

 ## Configuring Routing for a NAT Client